Quantum-Inventions/qa-automation-challenge/jobs/SDE/Assignments/SDE-FE-Assignment.md

 	- It should contain following details _atleast_ : user profile image/ avatar, first name, last name
 	- Each row should have option to **Edit** the item, or **Delete** the item from the list
 	- On click of **Edit**
-		- A collapsable section should open (e.g - Accordion)
+		- A collapsible section should open (e.g - Accordion)
 		- Section should contain editable form to edit first name and last name
 		- *Form specifications*
 			- Required fields: First Name, Last Name